Home>Get started>International Students>Apply for a visa and residence permit

 Before you leave: apply for a visa

 To study in France, you must comply with all French entry and residence requirements.
-We encourage you to use the visa wizard which will help you with identifiy whether you will require a student visa.
+We encourage you to use the visa wizard which will help you identifiy whether you will require a student visa.

 Our advice: